sail1972/loopback-example-database/README.md

 ```

 ##Getting Started
-In this example, we will demonstrate the usage of the [LoopBack Microsoft SQL Connector](https://github.com/strongloop/loopback-connector-mssql).
-Instead of setting up your own database instance to connect to (which you would normally do), we will be connecting to an preconfigured Microsoft SQL instance running at demo.strongloop.com.
+In this example, we will demonstrate the usage of the [LoopBack Microsoft SQL Server Connector](https://github.com/strongloop/loopback-connector-mssql).
+Instead of setting up your own database instance to connect to (which you would normally do), we will be connecting to an preconfigured Microsoft SQL Server instance running at demo.strongloop.com.

 ###Prerequisites
 We will need the [slc](https://github.com/strongloop/strongloop) (StrongLoop Controller) command line tool to simplify various tasks in the example.